-- (1) Share disclosure includes Shares of the Corporation beneficially owned, or controlled or directed, directly or indirectly, by the respective directors.
-This information has been furnished by each respective director in regard to their own shareholdings. - (2) Deferred Share Units, hereinafter referred to as "DSUs", are defined further on page 19. - (3) Value of Shares and DSUs held is calculated on the greater of the current market value and the grant or acquisition date value of eligible securities.
-The market value as at December 31, 2023 and December 31, 2022 was \$0.71 and \$1.16 respectively per Share or DSU held, which was the closing price of Shares on the final trading day prior to those dates. - (4) In accordance with our Director Equity Ownership Guidelines all non-executive directors are required to own a minimum value of Shares and DSUs equal to three times the value of their annual retainer within five years from becoming a director.
+- (1) Share disclosure includes Shares beneficially owned, or controlled or directed, directly or indirectly, by the respective directors.
+This information has been furnished by each respective director in regard to their own shareholdings. - (2) Deferred Share Units, hereinafter referred to as "DSUs", are defined further on page 25. - (3) Value of Shares and DSUs held is calculated on the greater of the current market value and the grant or acquisition date value of eligible securities.
+The market value as at December 31, 2024 and December 31, 2023 was \$0.405 and \$0.71 respectively per Share or DSU held, which was the closing price of Shares on the final trading day prior to those dates. - (4) In accordance with our Director Equity Ownership Guidelines all non-executive directors are required to own a minimum value of Shares and DSUs equal to three times the value of their annual retainer within five years from becoming a director.
 See "Director Equity Ownership Guidelines" for further information. - (5) Director attendance is presented on the basis of Board and committee meetings that each director was eligible to attend in the year.
 Committees of the Board of Directors have been abbreviated in this Circular.
 The full committee names are the Audit Committee ("Audit Committee"), the Environmental, Health and Safety Committee ("EH&S Committee"), the Management Resources and Compensation Committee ("MRCC") and the Nominating and Corporate Governance Committee ("NCGC"). - (6) Excludes the value of dividends received on DSUs held.
-For further information see "Director Compensation Table" on page 20.
+For further information see "Director Compensation Table" on page 26. - (7) Mr. Krotowski replaced John Williamson on the MRCC effective May 7, 2024.

 Mr. Hofer is President and Chief Executive Officer ("CEO") of the Corporation.
-Prior to joining Western in September 2022, Mr. Hofer served as the Executive Vice President, Strategy & Business Development for BID Group, a global leader in wood processing technologies and solutions, from October 2019 to August 2022.
+Prior to joining Western, Mr. Hofer served as the Executive Vice President, Strategy & Business Development for BID Group, a global leader in wood processing technologies and solutions, from October 2019 to August 2022.
 Mr. Hofer joined BID Group in October 2017.
 Prior to BID Group, Mr. Hofer held leadership positions with Interfor Corporation, serving as Senior Vice President, Northwest Operations from December 2014 to April 2016 and Senior Vice President, Sales and Marketing from February 2011 to March 2015.
 Mr. Hofer has over 30 years' experience in the forest products industry with roles spanning from business development, operations, sales and marketing and product innovation.
-Mr. Hofer holds a Bachelor of Arts in Economics and Asian Studies from the University of Victoria and completed the Advanced Management Program from the University of Chicago.
+Mr. Hofer holds a Bachelor of Arts in Economics and Asian Studies from the University of Victoria and completed the Advanced Management Program from the University of